andres-fr/skerch/docs/materials/for_developers.rst

 In our case, this is a customized build, requiring extra dependencies and commands to correctly build the documentation).
 Also, if you want the doc build to be conditioned on some previous command, the current way of doing it is to add said command before ``make docs`` in the ``.readthedocs.yaml`` file.

-The `ReadTheDocs <https://readthedocs.org>`_ needs to be now configured to actually look at this file, build and deploy the docs.
+The `ReadTheDocs <https://readthedocs.org>`_ service needs to be now configured to actually look at this file, build and deploy the docs.
 Log in e.g. using the GitHub option (if you are doing this for the first time, you may also need to `connect <https://docs.readthedocs.io/en/stable/reference/git-integration.html>`_ both platforms).
 Then, under "Import a repository", find and add the desired repository.

 Optionally, grab the Markdown badge from the ReadTheDocs website and add it to your repo ``README``.